umran/apify/README.md

 | `es_indexed` | true | Boolean | Tells Elasticsearch whether to analyze the field during indexing |
 | `es_boost` | false | Number | Tells Elasticsearch how to weight the field when calculating the document's relevance score; defaults to 1.0 |

-#### Boolean Fields
+##### Float Fields

-Integer fields have a required property: `type` whose value must be set to "integer".
-Refer to the table below for all the properties that may be defined on a field of `type` "integer".
+Float fields have a required property: `type` whose value must be set to "integer".
+Refer to the table below for all the properties that may be defined on a field object of `type` "float".

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |